inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 ## DOCKER GENERAL INFO
 Docker is a set of Platform as a Service products that use OS level virtualization to deliver software in packages called containers.
 It uses client server architecture with communication via a REST API.

-### DOCKER IMAGES:
+### DOCKER IMAGE:
-- is a lightweight, stand-alone, and executable package that contains all the necessary code, libraries, dependencies, and configuration to run a piece of software. <br>
+- a lightweight, stand-alone, and executable package that contains all the necessary code, libraries, dependencies, and configuration to run a piece of software. <br>
 - can be stored in public or private registries for sharing purposses.<br>
 - built using the Dockerfile.<br>

-### DOCKER CONTAINERS:
+### DOCKER CONTAINER:
-- is an instance of a docker image that is running as a process on a host system. <br>
+- an instance of a docker image running as a process on a host system. <br>
-- encapsulate an application/ pipeline/ database/ process etc. and its dependencies, libraries, and configurations along with a runtime environment.<br>
+- encapsulates an application/ pipeline/ database/ process etc. and its dependencies, libraries, and configurations along with a runtime environment.<br>
-- share the host OS kernel and some syterm libraries but still provide isolation.<br>
+- shares the host OS kernel and some syterm libraries but still provides isolation.<br>
 - multiple containers can be run as isolated processes and managed independently on the same host OS.<br>
 - processes, filesystems, user and group IDs, networks, and resources are isolated between containers. <br>
 - can be easily created and destroyed without affecting the host or other containers.
 When a container is removed, all changes made to it during run time are lost. <br>